easysoftware/developer-portal-devs/docs/Others/FAQs.md

 # FAQs

-*In this article we try to explain the most frequently asked questions*
+*In this article we try to explain the most frequently asked questions.*

 ---
 **TODO: Rozřadit do funkčních bloků, udělat osnovu všech otázek...**